GlasgowEmbedded/glasgow/docs/manual/src/use/basic.rst

 Returning Glasgow to a safe state
 #################################

 To begin with, use the ``glasgow safe`` command to make sure that the ``glasgow`` utility can communicate with your Glasgow hardware.
-The ``glasgow safe`` command sets all I/O to a `safe` state---it disables voltage outputs, and sets all I/O pins to a high impedance state.
+The ``glasgow safe`` command sets all I/O to a `safe` state --- it disables voltage outputs, and sets all I/O pins to a high impedance state.
 Try it with:

 .. code:: console